What Are Long-Term Goals? Examples and How to Set Them

 • Perseverance

-There’s a saying that’s well-suited to anyone who wants to achieve their long-term goals: “Keep your eyes on the prize.”
-How you structure your long-term goals and your approach to achieving them will be determined in no small part by what that “prize” consists of, such as better health, more education, career pathing and advancement, improved finances, stronger relationships, etc.
+There is a saying that is well-suited to anyone who wants to achieve their long-term goals: “Keep your eyes on the prize.”
+How you structure your long-term goals and your approach to achieving them will be determined in no small part by what that “prize” consists of, such as better health or education, career advancement, improved finances, stronger relationships, etc.

-Basically, long-term goals are your delayed gratification outcome after months or years of sustained hard work and focus, either alone or with the help of a mentor.
+Long-term goals are basically your delayed gratification outcome after months or years of sustained hard work and focus, either alone or with the help of a mentor.
 They may seem too high and unreachable at first.
 But learning how to turn dreams into goals is the start of a significant transformation that can change your life.

-We’ll keep this simple: If you don’t set goals, you can’t effectively identify where you need to go and what steps you need to take to get there.
+Let’s keep it simple: If you don’t set goals, you can’t effectively identify where you need to go and what steps you need to take to get there.

-Think of long-term goal setting like planning a cross-country road trip.
-Let’s say you’re starting from Washington D.C. and headed to sunny San Diego, California.
+Think of long-term goals like planning a cross-country road trip.
+Let’s say you are starting from Washington, D.C., and headed to sunny San Diego, California.
 That’s a 39-hour road trip.
 You can’t do it in one day.
 So you set goals (waypoints) along the route for everything you need to do to make that kind of trip physically and economically possible, such as rest stops, gas stops, food stops, hotel stays, and even tolls.

 That cross-country trip is a long-term goal because of the precise reason we just mentioned: it’s literally not possible to do it in one day, even without stopping.
-You’d probably put in six 8-hour days for a drive like that.
+You probably need to put in six 8-hour days for a drive like that.

-With that in mind, your long-term goal setting is similar.
-It’s easy to get overwhelmed by them until you realize they’re just like a cross-country road trip.
-Since they’re physically impossible to complete in a day, you don’t stress that you can’t make it there in 5 minutes.
+With that in mind, your long-term goals are similar.
+It’s easy to get overwhelmed by them until you realize they are just like a cross-country road trip.
+Since they are physically impossible to complete in a day, you don’t stress that you can’t make it there in 5 minutes.
 Instead, you examine the route, plan out stops and progress markers, and then make sure you have the help you need to get there safely.

-Setting goals, especially long-term ones, lets you cut your plans into smaller pieces of tangible and achievable objectives or short-term goals that you can work with intention.
+Setting goals, especially long-term ones, lets you cut your plans into smaller pieces of achievable, concrete objectives that you can work with intention.
+You can call these subgoals or even short-term goals.

-Moreover, aside from helping you achieve bigger things, setting long-term goals allows you to prioritize the things that you need to do and decide for yourself what success looks like for you.
+Apart from helping you achieve bigger things, setting long-term goals also allows you to prioritize what you need to do and decide for yourself what success looks like for you.

-Each person is unique, thus, no two people have exactly the same goals, especially long term.
-While you may have some similarities with others, your dreams for yourself, your personal journey, your professional career, your family, thoughts, and aspirations are unique to you.
+Each person is unique.
+Thus, no two people have exactly the same goals, especially in the long term.
+While you may have some similarities with others, your dreams for yourself, your personal life, your professional life, your family, thoughts, and aspirations are unique to you.
 However, there are common categories that can define or align with your long-term goals, including:

 Nearly 80% of working adults have experienced workplace burnout.
 Finding a better work-life balance helps prevent burnout.
-A good starting point is to have personal goals that you can focus on that aren’t tied to your career.
+A good starting point is to have personal goals that you can focus on that are not tied to your career.

 Some examples of long-term personal goals include: